wikfeldt/longtalk-coderefinery/talk.md

 - You may want others to contribute to the code.
 - Shield your limited time and let the documentation answer FAQs.

-Best practices:
-- Division into tutorials, FAQs, and keyword reference
-- Documentation should be placed and tracked close to the source code
-  - should be versioned together with the code
-- Use a standard markup language (RST or Markdown)
-- Information for contributors
-- Installation instructions

 What we teach:
 - Host source code with documentation sources on GitHub/GitLab/source.coderefinery.org
 - Set up post-receive hook to trigger automatic rebuild of your